Dosunmu gets hot late, No. 6 Illinois tops Nebraska in OT

 Kofi Cockburn added 21 points and 13 rebounds for his 14th double-double of the season for the Illini (14-5, 10-3), who have their best Big Ten record after 13 games since the 2004-05 season.

 Nebraska called a timeout and had a chance to win it on a final shot in regulation.
-McGowens got hung up between Trent Frazier and Dosunmu and couldn't get off a decent shot, with Hoiberg throwing his facemask to the floor in frustration.
+McGowens got hung up between Trent Frazier and Dosunmu and couldn’t get off a decent shot, with Huskers coach Fred Hoiberg throwing his facemask to the floor in frustration.

-“The lack of execution on that last play is extremely disappointing,” he said.
-“To draw something up we think could have at least gotten us a good look to win a game like this, and then to go out and have a couple guys in the wrong spot, that’s the hard thing.
-That’s going to be the one that will keep me up tonight.”

 BIG PICTURE